beave/sagan/doc/source/configuration.rst

 The ``ignore_list`` subsection is a simple short circuit list of keywords.
 If Sagan encounters any keywords in this list,  it is immediately dropped and not passed through the rest of the Sagan engine.
 In high throughput environments,  this can save CPU time.
+The ``ignore_file`` is the location and file to load as an "ignore" list.

 Example ``ignore_list`` subsection::